 The expected impact of the eligible categories on social objectives is high.
-The government has provided the eligible expenditures identified in the 2023 budget year to be financed by the social bond issuances.
+The government has provided the eligible expenditures identified for the 2024 budget year to be financed by the social bond issuances.
 Based on this information, we have estimated the distribution of proceeds for these issuances and have weighted the categories for the purpose of assessing the overall contribution to sustainability.
-Of the six social categories identified in the 2023 budget, decent and affordable housing, food and nutrition security, and access to basic services have the largest weights.
-Conversely, socioeconomic advancement and reduction in inequalities, peacebuilding, and employment generation and promotion of productivity including MSMEs represent a smaller share of the overall projects.
-The remaining two categories (education: access, continuity and quality and effective access and quality health services) do not have eligible expenditures identified in the 2023 budget.
+Of the six social categories identified for the 2024 budget, decent and affordable housing has the largest weight.
+Socioeconomic advancement and reduction in inequalities, peacebuilding, employment generation and promotion of productivity including MSMEs, access to basic services, and food and nutrition security represent smaller shares of the overall projects.
+The remaining two categories (education: access, continuity and quality; and effective access and quality in health services) do not have eligible expenditures identified for the 2024 budget year.

-We have used information on specific projects and programs identified in the 2023 budget year to assess the contribution to sustainability in six out of the eight eligible categories, because the granular detail provided for most of these projects and programs clarifies some of the broad project definitions provided in the framework.
+We have used information on specific projects and programs identified for the 2024 budget year to assess the contribution to sustainability in six out of the eight eligible categories, because the granular detail provided for most of these projects and programs clarifies some of the broad project definitions provided in the framework.
 The assessment of the magnitude of eligible categories with no associated projects has been conducted based on the framework's description of eligible projects and the additional examples of projects provided by the government.
 A detailed assessment by eligible category is provided below.